kbss-cvut/termit-web/_pages/technical-details.markdown

 #### Term
 Term is any concept used in the vocabulary.

-#### Attribute
-Attribute is a special type of term, representing a dependent property.
-It may represent data attributes, reference attributes or statistical attributes.

 #### Source
 Source represents the origin of data that are being modelled, e.g. database, data set, document, file etc...

+#### Attribute
+Attribute is a special type of term, representing a property dependent on an object described in a source (e.g. a column in a database table, property described in a document etc).

 ### TermIt ontology